Lifetimes and Transition Probabilities in $N = 76 ^{130}Xe$: Summary

 \section{Summary}

-The $\gamma-\gamma$ fast timing technique has been employed for direct measurement of level lifetimes for ${4}_1^+$ and ${6}_1^+$ state in $^{130}Xe$.
-The B(E2) corresponding to the decay of ${4}_1^+$ and ${6}_1^+$ levels in $^{130}$Xe have been deduced from the measured lifetimes.
-The measured lifetime for ${4}_1^+$ corroborates the previous measurement and this work reports the first direct measurement of level lifetimes for ${6}_1^+$.
-The deduced transition probabilities B(E2) in $^{130}$Xe are in agreement with shell model and IBM calculations.
+The $\gamma$–$\gamma$ fast-timing technique has been employed for the direct measurement of level lifetimes for the ${4}_1^+$ and ${6}_1^+$ states in $^{130}$Xe.
+The corresponding $B(E2)$ values have been deduced from the measured lifetimes.
+The lifetime for the ${4}_1^+$ level corroborates earlier measurements, while this work provides the first direct determination of the ${6}_1^+$ lifetime.
+The deduced $B(E2)$ transition probabilities in $^{130}$Xe are in good agreement with both shell-model and IBM calculations, supporting a picture of moderate collectivity and confirming the transitional character of this nucleus.